DPCN-US/www/content/post/misconceptions.md

 <!--more-->

-Let me start with a descriptive list about ham radio operators:
+Let me start with a descriptive list about them.

 Not *every* ham radio operator is: